Skip to main content

 Accredited Programme Leaders Network (APLN)

 Australasian members are invited to be part of the Accredited Programme Leaders Network (APLN), a group chaired by Professor Abby Cathcart of QUT that meets regularly to discuss matters relating to Fellowship, accreditation and staff recognition.
 The group features a range of invited speakers and has also led on projects specifically for the region.
-Key discussions at the Network this year have focused on mentoring of Fellowship and evaluation of Fellowship schemes, and the network also hosted a guest speaker from an Advance HE accredited provider in Thailand.
+Key discussions at the Network this year have focused on mentoring of Fellowship and evaluation of Fellowship schemes, and the network also hosted guest speakers from other Advance HE accredited providers.

 Buff line